sensu/sensu-docs/content/sensu-core/1.4/_index.md

 ---
 title: "Sensu Core"
-description: "Sensu is an infrastructure and application monitoring and telemetry solution that provides a framework for monitoring infrastructure, service & application health, and business KPIs."
+description: "Sensu is the open-source monitoring event pipeline built to reduce operator burden and meet the challenges of monitoring hybrid-cloud and container-based infrastructures."
 weight: -100
 menu: "sensu-core-1.4"
 version: "1.4"